john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/03_experiment.md

 ### Subjective Image Quality Assessment

 Subjective assessments were performed on a double stimulus continuous quality scale (DSCQS) {cite}`BT500Methodologies`, in which each test image was compared to its associated ground truth image for noise reduction and preservation of fine detail in the breast tissue itself.
-Both images were marked with quality scores in [0,100], and then the difference between the quality scores of both the ground-truth and test images was calculated on a continuous scale.
+Both images were marked with quality scores in [0,100], and then the difference between the quality scores of both the ground-truth and test image were calculated on a continuous scale.
 The DSCQS score was calculated by averaging the quality score differences for all images denoised by a given method.
 A lower value indicates better image quality and a larger value reflects poorer image quality.
 The subjective score is finally calculated for each denoiser method as follows:

 ```{math}
 :label: mse